moratodpg/conbal/README.md

 ```

 ## Results
 Results will be saved in the `results/` folder.
-Each subfolder here corresponds to an experiment set: dataset_configuration (e.g. build6k_distance => dataset build6k, configuration distance).
+Each subfolder here corresponds to an experiment set: dataset_configuration (e.g. build6k_distance => dataset "build6k", configuration "distance").

 Inside each experiment set, directories are named based on the strategy_budget_seed_date.
-For instance, greedy_01_1_2024_07_25_16_32_00 corresponds to constrained greedy batch-BAL under 100 m batch constraint, seed 1, and experiment date.
+For instance, greedy_01_1_2024_07_25_16_32_00 corresponds to greedy ConBatch-BAL under 100 m batch constraint, seed 1, and experiment date.

-Within each specific experiment, a yaml config file is included with all parameters needed to run again the experiment and an json output file that contains the results.
+Within each specific experiment folder, a yaml config file is included with all parameters needed to run again the experiment and an json output file that contains the results.

 The json output file contains a dictionary categorized by the following keys and values:
 - `accuracy_test`: accuracy achieved on the test set over active learning iterations.